robertu94/roibin-sz3-experiments/README.md

 ### Obtaining Data

-The data for these experiments are extremely large (6+TB for the complete dataset used in the quality assessment).
+The data for these experiments are extremely large (6+TB for one complete dataset used in the quality assessment).
 The full Se-SAD dataset is publicly available here [https://cxidb.org/id-54.html](https://cxidb.org/id-54.html), but require some domain knowledge to process the entire dataset.
 We include a subset of the data for testing roibin-sz3.
 For more information about CXI files used for this paper, contact the authors.

 To run in the container, you may need to set the files to world readable `chmod a+r` to be read inside the container depending on your container manager.